Charting A Sustainable Path for

 Equitable Content Processes: Content decisions are made and evaluated with an understanding of historical and current power and resource imbalances

-Equitable Organizational Practices: Proactive and clear systems that offer incoming, existing, and outgoing staff members and freelancers alike with the necessary access and and power to shape their workplace experience
+Equitable Organizational Practices: Proactive and clear systems that offer incoming, existing, and outgoing staff members and freelancers alike with the necessary access and power to shape their workplace experience

 Through our conversations and events with the food media community, we identified five key obstacles to achieving equitable opportunities for underrepresented talent and their work to succeed: